 Pirates of Field H, Tell Jalul Excavations (Jordan), 2007.

-The archaeological enterprise has many features that lend itself to high adventure.
+The archaeological excavation has many features that lend itself to high adventure.
 Working to extract some broken artifact from a hole in the desert floor while being assaulted simultaneously by the summer sun, insects, reptiles, and brattish children from the nearby village is always an attractive option.
 For the young man archaeology is particularly irresistible, especially since chicks really dig it, believing you to be some kind of Alan Quatermain or Indiana Jones or Stephen Jay Gould.
 What these admirers don't know is that in real life, no one actually works as an archaeologist because the income is so dismal that you would literally starve to death before you published your first article.
 That, and the stress of the extreme adventure would kill you.

 Nonetheless, archaeological directors from one end of the Mediterranean to the other are always on the prowl, looking to shanghai strong backs and weak minds.
 For volunteers, digging in the dirt is a fine way to spend a summer and despite my disparaging comments here, an excellent way to build character.
 This is critical because most of the archaeologists I know are absolute characters.
 If you want to test the truth of what I'm writing, contact me.
 I can make your dig happen.
 Just don't come to me all wind-blistered and whiney when it's over.